 Game by level on average - Mites 15-20 games, Squirts 20-25, Peewees 30-35, Bantams 40-45

 Each team will play 1-3 tournaments per year with attempt to only have 1 away tournament.
 The other tournaments are relatively local within a reasonable driving distance where a hotel stay would not be needed.
-NOTE: Mini Mite (6U) do not play tournaments.
-Mite (8U) teams play only 1 tournament per season.
+NOTE: Learn to Play (6U) do not play tournaments.
+Mite (8U) teams play in 2 local tournaments per season.
 For details see the Tournament Limits Policy under the Policies tab.

 Schedules will come out in the beginning of the season and will be adjusted slightly throughout the year based on what tournaments the team decides to participate in, swapping ice and other opportunities that come up throughout the season.